MHH-RCUG/Wochenende/README.md

   --no_duplicate_removal
                         Skips steps for duplicate removal.
 Recommended for amplicon sequencing.
+  --no_abra             Skips steps for Abra realignment.
+Recommended for
+                        metagenome and amplicon analysis.
+  --mq30                Remove reads with mapping quality less than 30.
+                        Recommended for metagenome and amplicon analysis.
+  --remove_mismatching  Remove reads with 2 or more mismatches (via the NM bam
+                        tag)
   --force_restart       Force restart, without regard to existing progress

 We recommend using bioconda for the installation of the tools.
 Remember to run